Oregon and Washington’s excellent seafood is the star of this road trip through the region’s most appealing cities and towns.

 Fifth Stop: Astoria

-The Commodore Hotel makes a great home base and has cabin like rooms and quick events like record swaps in the 1926 building’s basement.
+The Commodore Hotel makes a great home base and has cabin-inspired rooms and quirky events like record swaps in the 1926 building’s basement.

-Do you have a favorite seafood restaurant?
+Do you have a favorite seafood restaurant in the Pacific Northwest?
 Please let me know in the comments below.

 Heading to Northern Idaho while you’re in the Pacific Northwest?
 Check out my guide to Sandpoint on Lake Pend Oreille here.